- The Lions Club of Rosewood Changeover

 - The Lions Club of Rosewood will not be holding meetings or projects during the Covid19 pandemic.

 - The Rosewood Lions helped with the Ipswich 100 on the 15 March

 - LIONS AWARENESS DAY is Saturday 7th March.

-- The Rosewood Lions Christmas Carnival will be held on FRIDAY 7th December at 6pm.
+- The Rosewood Lions Christmas Carnival was held on FRIDAY 7th December at 6pm.

 Lions Club of ROSEWOOD Inc

 Be a part of the Lions community in ROSEWOOD.
 By helping others you help yourself.

 If you want to lift yourself up, lift up someone else.